fable-compiler/Fable/docs/plugins.md

 is static) and the arguments, already transformed into Fable expressions.

 With this information, let's identify calls to `System.Random`.
-This time we'll only try to replace two methods: the contructor and `Next`.
+This time we'll only try to replace two methods: the constructor and `Next`.

 ```fsharp
 member x.TryReplace com (info: Fable.ApplyInfo) =